 First and foremost, whole grains and whole wheat have one important thing in common, they both contain grains that are ‘whole’, or, fully intact.
 That means you get the maximum health benefits that come with every part of the grain!
 With that said, there are still a few differences that are key to understand when choosing your type of ingredient.

 -Whole grains contain the full kernel of wheat, as well as many other delicious whole grains like oats, flaxseed, barley or brown rice.
 Whole wheat simply means it is a single type of whole grain.

 -Whole wheat essentially means that the kernels still contain all three elements—the endosperm, bran and germ in the kernel.
 In many processed wheat and white flours, the germ and brand are stripped and filtered out.
 Keeping all three parts of the kernel means the flour is more wholesome and nutritious!

 Whole grain can be more nutritious and delicious depending on what it contains.
 Typically whole grain recipes call for whole wheat as well as several other types of grains.
 The abundance of variety is not only a tasty choice, but it is also a healthy choice too.
 Ultimately, which type of ingredient you use is up to you, if it contains anything that’s ‘whole’, you can’t go wrong!

 Grinding your grains is a sure way to know that you’ve included all the good stuff!
 Check out our amazing NutriMill Grain Mills to make grinding your grains a breeze.

 Check out these other great posts!

 When you picture a new healthier lifestyle you probably don’t envision eating delectable brownies, cookies, cake, or even pie!
-Well, we are here to tell… Continue Reading Common Vegan/Paleo/Keto Baking Substitutes
+Well, we are here to tell you that you really can have the best of both worlds!
+Well, only if you know all of the perfect baking substitutes of course.
+Let’s break down all of the… Continue Reading Common Vegan/Paleo/Keto Baking Substitutes